B.C. introduces Fuel Transparency Act to try to prevent price gouging at the pumps | CBC News

 The B.C. government has introduced legislation that would force oil and gas companies to turn over supply and pricing data.

-If passed, Bill 42 will allow the province to collect and publish financial information about the fuel market that will be made public.
+If passed, Bill 42 will allow the province to collect and make public financial information about the fuel market.

 "It's time to pull back the curtain to get some answers for British Columbians on how the price of gasoline is set," announced Trade Minister Bruce Ralston on Monday.